Chicago Woodturners

 People do not just watch.
 They ask questions, try things, and keep working between meetings.

-Stay and talk The useful part often continues after the formal program
+Look over the tables The useful part often continues after the formal program